hoelzro/vim-elm-help/README.md

   - Showing the docs in a preview window would be nice
   - Using the same window for show docs (instead of opening up a new one for each query) would be a fine alternative to the preview window
   - Offer omnicompletion for imports, exposing, after a dot
+  - You could potentially provide gd and gD with this information